 Kinesiologists are strongly encouraged to review the Essential Competencies of Practice for Kinesiologists in Ontario and the practice standards and guidelines to self-assess whether they are meeting the practice standards.

 After the PPA

-The peer assessor will write a report which is made available to you following the assessment.
-You then have an opportunity to send a written submission in response to the report, offering additional information that was not communicated during the interview.
+The peer assessor will write a report that is provided to the kinesiologist after the assessment.
+The kinesiologist will then have an opportunity to send a written response to the report, offering additional information that was not communicated during the interview.

-The College will not notify your employer of your participation in the PPA and/or inform of the outcome.
-If your employer must be notified to obtain patient/client records, it is your responsibility to advise them of the process.
+The College will not notify the kinesiologist’s employer of their participation in the PPA or the outcome.
+It is the kinesiologist’s responsibility to advise their employer if they must be notified to obtain patient records.